A First Time Buyers' Guide To Utility Bills

 - Take accurate meter readings

-- Contact the supplier providing the meter readings
+- Contact the supplier to provide the meter reading

-It’s very unlikely you’ll get the best deal with a prepayment meter, so contact the supplier as soon as possible to switch to a standard tariff with monthly or quarterly bills.
+In some instances, you may find that your new home has a prepayment meter.
+It’s unlikely you’ll get the best deal on it, so contact the supplier as soon as possible to switch to a standard tariff with monthly or quarterly bills.
 You’re also under no obligation to stay with the same provider once you’ve changed from the prepayment meter.